 When my daughter Kathy, who lives in South Africa, was over for a visit not too long ago, her first words to me were ‘please put that savoury tart up on your website – you know the one – the sout tert that ouma used to make’.

 This savoury tart has long been a family favourite, making its appearance at various get-togethers over the years.
 It’s made by chopping sausages and hard-boiled eggs, and mixing these with a creamy cheese sauce.
-It is then baked in a crispy shortcrust flan.
+It is then baked in a crispy shortcrust pastry case.
 To be honest, it is so easy to make, I’m surprised she can’t remember how to make it.

 Back in the day, when my mother-in-law first showed me how to make it, a savoury tart was made with red vienna sausages.
 In those days, vienna sausages were of very dubious origin.
 The outer skin was a lurid pinkish-red colour, and the inner meat was a very highly processed ‘something’.
 It was probably best that we didn’t know what that ‘something’ was.
 I believe that there are regulations in place now, to prohibit the addition of all the colourings that were added.

-Luckily, I’ve found a substitute for the viennas.
+Luckily, I’ve found a substitute for the old-time viennas.
 Lidl does a very nice range of German bockwurst which I use instead.
 And even if I say it myself, I think it tastes better than the original version.

 So Kathy, here is the sout tert recipe you asked for.

-For the filling you will need
+What you will need

-- 6 hard-boiled eggs – shelled and chopped into small chunks
+- Hard-boiled eggs – shelled and sliced

 - Ground black pepper – black pepper always goes well with eggs

 You will also need